RocHack/rocbuses/README.md

 - Add "About" link or information
 - Scroll horizontally a certain percentage of screen width
 - Hide schedules when it is their day but past all the stop times
+- Add reminder that there is no shuttle service on University holidays